 7. Buffalo CycleBoats & Buffalo Pedal Tours

 Buffalo has never seen anything like the Buffalo CycleBoats & Buffalo Pedal Tours before.
-The newest waterfront attraction, having launched with Buffalo CycleBoats last summer, this floating pub/group bicycle allows its 15-passengers to pedal along as they take in all the sites on the waterfront with a cold beer (BYOB).
+The newest waterfront attraction, having launched with Buffalo CycleBoats a few summers ago, this floating pub/group bicycle allows its 15-passengers to pedal along as they take in all the sites on the waterfront with a cold beer (BYOB).
 The boats are available both for individual bookings and group tours.

 8. Queen City Bike Ferry